FYJ112233/CGRNet/Readme.txt

-This code largely benefits from following repositories: https://github.com/mangye16/Cross-Modal-Re-ID-baseline and https://github.com/zhanghang1989/PyTorch-Encoding .I am very grateful to the author (@mangye16) for his contribution and help.
+This code largely benefits from following repositories: https://github.com/mangye16/Cross-Modal-Re-ID-baseline.
+I am very grateful to the author (@mangye16) for his contribution and help.

 References